zongyuwu/CommonModulusAttack/README.md

 **How to use**
   * api
-    Input argument by calling new
+    Input argument by calling new in first part
+    Input argument by reading file in second part
 ```ruby
 # == Simple test case == #
 n = 179